josericardo0/qikserve-java-test/README.md

+## To run the API, first make sure you have downloaded the wiremock from: https://cdn-dev.preoday.com/test/mock-api.zip

+## Once downloaded, unzip and find the paste named "wiremock", double click the start.sh to run the wiremock, so you can run the API from your IDE.

-## This project uses the GSON library from Google.
+This project uses the GSON library from Google.
 To make it work, first you will need to do the following instructions:

 #### IntelliJ IDEA: